theupdateframework/taps/candidate-fulcio-tap.md

 * Obtain the most recent Rekor signed tree head.
 	* Query the Rekor transparancy log for a consistency proof against your current signed tree head.
 	* Verify this consistency proof.
+	* Persist the newest signed tree head
-* Query the Rekor transparency log for a proof of inclusion against the certificate included in the TUF metadata
+* Query the Rekor transparency log for a proof of inclusion against the certificate and TUF metadata
 * Verify this inclusion proof.
+* Verify that the root hash of the inclusion proof is consistent with the signed tree head verified in step 1

 Online verification SHOULD be performed periodically by repositories and MAY be performed by clients.